Extreme-value statistics of curl-of-vorticity precursor peaks in perturbed Taylor-Green vortex turbulence: Discussion

 \subsection{Extreme-event viewpoint: bounded tails, uncertainty, and threshold diagnostics}

 A main contribution of extreme-value theory (EVT) in the present context is that it targets the rare events that most directly affect \emph{risk}: large negative $\Delta t_{\eps,k}$ (i.e.\ cases where the precursor time trails the dissipation peak by an amount that would compromise predictability).
 We therefore modeled the tail of $X=-\Delta t_{\eps,k}$ using the POT framework (Fig.~\ref{fig:fig4}).
-With $N_s=1000$, the inference of \emph{bounded} tails is substantially more robust than in the smaller ensemble: (i) the POT fits yield $\hat{\xi}<0$ for all four variables considered, and (ii) bootstrap confidence intervals for $\xi$ are strictly negative, with a bootstrap frequency of $\hat{\xi}\ge 0$ below 0.2 $\%$ for any variable (Table~\ref{tab:bootstrap_ci}).
-This supports the interpretation that, under the present measurement protocol and within the resolved reference regime, the right tails of $X=-\Delta t_{\eps,k}$ and $M_{\max}$ are effectively Weibull-type.
+With $N_s=1000$, the inference of effective bounded-tail behavior for the present finite-resolution ensemble is substantially more robust than in the smaller ensemble: (i) the POT fits yield $\hat{\xi}<0$ for all four variables considered, and (ii) bootstrap confidence intervals for $\xi$ are strictly negative, with a bootstrap frequency of $\hat{\xi}\ge 0$ below 0.2 $\%$ for any variable (Table~\ref{tab:bootstrap_ci}).
+This supports the interpretation that, under the present measurement protocol and within the resolved reference regime, the right tails of $X=-\Delta t_{\eps,k}$ and $M_{\max}$ are effectively Weibull-type, without implying a continuum-level physical endpoint.
 At the same time, EVT diagnostics clarify an important trade-off.
 Increasing the threshold $u$ reduces the number of exceedances $n_u$ and thus increases parametric uncertainty; Fig.~\ref{fig:fig7} makes this trade-off explicit for all four variables.
+The additional threshold scan in Fig.~\ref{fig:fig11} shows that $\hat\xi$ remains negative over $q\in[0.85,0.95]$ for all variables, while the parameter estimates become noisier near the highest thresholds.